jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 Once I redesigned the code, using the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), the design was less coupled.
 A change to an extended class would not affect the base class or the other extended classes.

 # Contracts
-We cannot avoid coupling, but we want to keep it limited and loose.
+We cannot avoid coupling, in fact we need it.
+But we want to keep coupling loose.
 How can we manage that?

 A __contract__ declares behavior without defining how that behavior will be implemented.
 It should also declare the expectations and obligations of both the supplier and consumer of that behavior.
 Interfaces and APIs are types of contracts.